Could Cataract Surgery Reduce Your Fall Risk?

 Is Cataract Surgery Really Worth It?

 You may feel hesitant to commit to cataract surgery, especially if your vision isn’t seriously impaired yet.
-Understandably, fear of surgery, as well as questions about recovery time, lifestyle disruptions, and general health issues can all contribute to your reluctance.
+Understandably, fear of surgery, as well as questions about recovery time, lifestyle disruptions, cost, and general health issues can all contribute to your reluctance.
 However, new studies like the one mentioned above offer solid reasons to reconsider.
 Cataracts are progressive and left untreated, they can lead to blindness.
 Cataract surgery can prevent that outcome, improve your quality of life visually, and reduce your risk of falls.

 In addition, cataract surgery is a safe, effective procedure.
 What’s involved?
 After your eye is numbed with eye drops or a local anesthetic injection, a small incision is made in the cornea.
 The cloudy lens is then removed using a technique called phacoemulsification, where an ultrasound device gently breaks up the lens material, allowing it to be suctioned out through the small opening.
 A permanent intraocular lens is then implanted, and the incision usually closes naturally without the need for stitches.
 The entire procedure only takes about 15-30 minutes and recovery is generally quick.
 You will notice improvements in your sight within a few days to a week after the procedure.